Piazzi/chain-of-responsability/README.md

 # Code

 Simple project representing the Chain of Responsability design pattern.
+I've made a representation of a postal system.

 # Definition